Abstract submission is now closed.Participation registration is open —Register here.

 CALL FOR PAPERS

-Theme: Reimagination in Business and Leadership
+Theme: Reimagining Business and Leadership

 We invite original, rigorous, and imaginative contributions that address the ethical, philosophical, practical, and pedagogical dimensions of reimagining business and leadership for the 21st century.